xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \" {#cmdquot}

-<p>This command writes the <span class="doxyComputerOutput">"</span> character to the output.
-This character has to be escaped in some cases, because it is used in pairs to indicate an unformatted text fragment.</p>
+This command writes the <span class="doxyComputerOutput">"</span> character to the output.
+This character has to be escaped in some cases, because it is used in pairs to indicate an unformatted text fragment.

 <hr/>